DragonBones/DragonBonesCPP/Cocos2DX_3.x/README.md

 ## Notice
 * In Xcode: Add Files To "project" > Options > Added folders: Create groups > Add to targets: "all"
 * Use [rapidjson/msinttypes](../3rdParty/rapidjson/msinttypes) headers only with Microsoft Visual C++ compilers.
+* Cocos2dx also include rapidjson, if you use the cocos2dx related json function, make sure only include rapidjson once time.
-* If compiler can not find headers, add Classes to project Header Search Paths, maker sure project structure like this:
+* If compiler can not find headers, add Classes to project Header Search Paths, make sure project structure like this:
 ```
 Classes (Include Path)
     |-- rapidjson